leroykim/leroykim.github.io/_posts/2025-03-10-flytedirectory-url.md

 author: Dae-young Kim
 comment: true
 ---
-Flyte makes it easy to handle large datasets by treating directories as structured outputs using FlyteDirectory.
+Flyte makes it easy to handle large datasets by treating directories as structured outputs using `FlyteDirectory`.
 This allows seamless management of files without manually handling storage paths.

 In this post, we’ll demonstrate the simplest way to create a FlyteDirectory and retrieve its URL.